14 Random Things People Have Said About My Red Hair Over The Years

 (* I was named after my mum’s friend’s dog.
 My mum met said dog while she was pregnant, and thought the name was ‘too nice for a dog’, so there you have it.
 I like to tell people I was named after Amber St. Clare – i.e. the ORIGINAL ‘Forever Amber’, but it was actually that dog.
 Shame.)

 Where was I?
 Oh yeah: when you have red hair, people mention it.
 A lot.
 They also tend to repeat the same things over and over (and over and over) again, each time thinking they’re the first person who’ll have said it.
 They’re not, though.
 Far from it.
-Here are some things I bet most redheads in the UK (note: the “IN THE UK” part of that statement is very important…) are sick of hearing:
+Here are some of the random comments I’ve had about my hair over the year: many of them several times over…

 When you have red hair, random passers-by will shout the word “GINGER!” at you.
 Sometimes they’ll even slow down their cars and wind down the window so they can yell it at you as they pass.
 I really wish I was joking about this, but no, it actually happens, and no matter how often it happens, it doesn’t get any easier to understand.
 I can’t even imagine sticking my head out of the car window to shriek, “BRUNETTE!” at a random stranger – in fact, I can’t imagine wanting to scream ANYTHING at strangers – but if you have red hair and you’ve never had someone yell “ginger” at you, all I can say is that you’re probably not from around here, are you?